 Streamlining student communications.

-In addition to more than 600,000 books, the six-story, 265,000 square-foot facility houses an art gallery, a student success center, research facilities and more, all using the most advanced technology available.
+In addition to more than 600,000 books, the University of Calgary's six-story, 265,000-square-foot Taylor Family Digital Library (TFDL) houses an art gallery, a student success center, research facilities, and more, all using the most advanced technology available.

 University libraries are considered the heart and soul of any campus, and they continue to evolve as technology advances.

 Integrated with cutting-edge digital elements and designed to accommodate new technologies as they become available, the TFDL was built continuously support the campus community well into the future.
 However, after discovering that its multiple legacy digital signage software platforms couldn’t deliver the flexibility and functionality necessary to power its video walls and wayfinding stations, the Libraries and Cultural Resources department began searching for a single signage platform.
 The university sought a platform with powerful wayfinding capabilities, built-in integrations, the ability to show real-time space and computer availability, plus support unique, modular video wall configurations.